Cause

 Diagnosis

-Veterinary diagnosis is based upon t.ypical clinical findings affecting a large number of calves in the group.
-Interpretation of faecal samples is not simple because there are low numbers of oocysts present in the faeces of many normal calves.
-The stage of infestation also greatly influences the number of oocysts present in faeces.
-The demonstration of large numbers oocysts in faecal samples is helpful but speciation to determine whether these coccidia are pathogenic (capable of causing disease) is expensive and rarely undertaken in field outbreaks.
+Veterinary diagnosis is based upon typical clinical findings affecting a large number of calves in the group.
+Interpretation of faecal samples is not straightforward because there are low numbers of oocysts present in the faeces of many normal calves.
+The stage of infestation also greatly influences the number of oocysts present in faeces and pre patent disease can be present before any oocysts are found in faeces.
+The demonstration of large numbers oocysts in faecal samples can be helpful but speciation to determine whether these coccidia are pathogenic (capable of causing disease) is required to confirm diagnosis.
 There is a good response to specific anti-coccidial therapy.

 Histopathology findings of coccidiosis in the gut of a dead calf confirms the clinical diagnosis.